-Complete the Free Application for Federal Student Aid (FAFSA) to apply for federal student financial aid, including the Pell Grant, student loans, and college work-study.
+Complete the Free Application for Federal Student Aid (FAFSA) to apply for federal student financial aid, including the Pell Grant, student loans, and university work-study.
 The FAFSA is used by the federal government, state governments, and colleges to determine need-based aid eligibility.

 Who needs to submit a FAFSA?

 - Any U.S. resident seeking need-based financial aid

 - Apply at FAFSA Online (To request a paper copy of the FAFSA, call 800.447.4880 or email SFS@milligan.edu)

 - List Milligan University (code 003511) on the FAFSA when prompted

 - The FAFSA form is available online beginning October 1 for the following academic year.

 - For maximum scholarship consideration, new students should be admitted to Milligan and file the FAFSA by December 1 for the following year’s admission (you can submit after this date but may not receive maximum aid).